 HSBC Advance Mastercard

-The HSBC Advance Mastercard offers a slightly more appealing rewards rate than the Platinum, but it still can’t compete with other rewards cards that charge an annual fee.
+The HSBC Advance Mastercard offers a fair rewards rate, but it still can’t compete with other rewards cards that charge an annual fee.
 Luckily, any cardholder who maintains a qualifying HSBC Advance checking account can have the fee waived each year – boosting the card’s potential value.

-Like the Advance card, the HSBC Premier World Mastercard doesn’t seem to stack up against competition at first glance.
-With a $95 annual fee (waived the first year), it seems logical to compare this card to the likes of the Chase Sapphire Preferred® Card or Capital One® Venture® Rewards Credit Card – both of which offer more lucrative rewards rates.
+Like the Advance card, the HSBC Premier World card doesn’t seem to stack up against the competition at first glance.
+With a $95 annual fee (waived the first year), it seems logical to compare this card to the likes of the Chase Sapphire Preferred® Card or Capital One Venture Rewards Credit Card – both of which offer more lucrative rewards rates.

-In addition to a rewards rate tailored for foodies and frequent travelers, the HSBC Premier World Elite Mastercard boasts several additional perks that add to its value.
-For example, cardholders can receive up to $100 in statement credits each year to cover airfare and incidentals.
+In addition to a rewards rate tailored for foodies and frequent travelers, the HSBC Elite card boasts several additional perks that add to its value.
+For example, cardholders can receive up to $400 in statement credits each year ($100 per $2,000 spent) to cover travel booked through the HSBC portal.

-Premier World Elite Mastercard holders can also enjoy access to more than 1,000 airport lounges worldwide via LoungeKey, discounts on Expedia, Agoda or onefinestay bookings and up to $100 in statement credits per year for Uber and Lyft rides.
+Elite cardholders can also enjoy access to more than 1,000 airport lounges worldwide via LoungeKey, discounts on Expedia, Agoda or onefinestay bookings and up to $100 every 54 months to cover the cost of a Global Entry or TSA Precheck application.
 For those who travel frequently, it is easy to see how these benefits can more than cover the cost of the card’s fee.

 HSBC Cash Rewards Mastercard